Ramarajusairajesh/todo-app/README.md

-# ToDo App with React+Django
+# ToDo App with React with Django

-Simple to do app with implementation of a backend and a frontend to make it more dynamic.
+A TODO app with Django as  backend and react as frontend.
 <br>

 # Usage & Implementation